jprichardson/node-dq/README.md

-      -h, --host [host]           host of redis server, the default is localhost -a, --auth [password]       password of redis server -p, --port [number]         port of redis server, the default is 6379 -n, --name [queueName]      name of the queue -s, --shuffle               insert in random order
+      -h, --host [host]           host of redis server, the default is localhost -a, --auth [password]       password of redis server -p, --port [number]         port of redis server, the default is 6379 -q, --queue [queueName]      name of the queue -s, --shuffle               insert in random order